-Understanding Substance Use and Dependency as a Health Condition
+Understanding Substance Abuse Recovery and Dependency

 Addressing Compulsive Patterns Beyond Substances

-Supporting the Body Mind Connection in Recovery
+Supporting the Body-Mind Connection in Recovery

 Healing the Relational System Around Recovery